crowdbotics/modules/docs/scaffold-upgrade.md

-# Upgrading the scaffold to v2
+# Upgrading your scaffold version

 This document will guide you in upgrading the React Native scaffold of your app from version 1.1.0 to version 2.0.0.